Harness Construction Risk Management For Better Profits

 While 73 percent of executives feel that risks to their companies are on the rise, companies in general are not meeting the increased risks with improved risk management.
-In fact, only 12 percent of responding companies demonstrated qualities that marked them as true risk management leaders, according to a PwC U.S. risk review.
+In fact, only 12 percent of responding companies demonstrated qualities that marked them as true risk management leaders, according to a PwC U.S. risk review in 2015.

 It’s All in How You Think About It

 PwC’s report was based on responses from 1,200 senior executives and board members.
-Those companies described as risk management leaders viewed risk management as a strategic enabler of performance and growth, rather than as a damper to their businesses.
-Over three years, 55 percent of risk management leaders recorded increased profit margins, and 41 percent achieved an annual profit margin of more than 10 percent.
+Those companies with effective risk management tended to view risk as a way to improve performance and growth.
+Over three years, 55 percent of risk management leaders increased their profit margins, and 41 percent achieved annual profit margins of more than 10 percent.

 “Risks are increasing dramatically and executives are constantly faced with making decisions to protect their businesses, while also trying to improve their financial performance,” said Dean Simone, leader of PwC’s U.S. Risk Assurance practice.
 “By integrating risk management into the business life cycle, these two objectives can easily come together to work in unison.
 Developing an effective strategy requires investment, but the payoff and competitive advantage can be enormous.”

-- They clearly see how various risks interconnect with each other and how they cascade.
-So, they compile aggregated views of risks when making decisions.
+They clearly see how various risks interconnect with each other and how they cascade.
+So, they use aggregated views of risks when deciding how to handle them.

-- Far from being risk averse, these leaders are willing to take risks to enable growth.
-They examine both risks and opportunties to decide where to focus.
+These leaders aren’t risk averse, and are willing to take risks for growth.
+They look at both risks and opportunities to decide where to focus.

-- Their risk management programs are closely aligned with their company wide strategic planning.
-Alignment with finance, internal audit and corporate compliance are especially well integrated.
+Their risk management programs align with their company wide strategic planning.
+Finance, internal audit and corporate compliance are deeply integrated.

-- They use more sophisticated techniques so their time is spent calculating risk and preparing for it, rather than reacting to it.
-They also use a variety of tools to make their analysis effective.
+They are proactive and use sophisticated risk management tactics.
+That allows them to plan for risk, instead of reacting to it.
+They also use a variety of tools in their analysis.
 They identify and forecast emerging risks, they scan the horizon and early-warning indicators, and they build resilience to risk.
-They’re also using new analytics systems so it’s easier to bring disparate data together and get new insights.
+They’re also using new analytics systems so it’s easier to bring disparate data together for new insights.